pschanely/CrossHair/doc/source/diff_behavior.rst

 paths and look for arguments.
 It uses the same engine as the ``crosshair check`` and ``crosshair watch`` commands which check code contracts.

-TODO: this needs to be linked appropriately.
-More details are available in the main [README](../README.md).

 .. _SMT solver: https://en.wikipedia.org/wiki/Satisfiability_modulo_theories